wpetry/StructuralCoexistence/README.md

 - explainer text on main panel
 - legend for plot symbols
 - better labels on cone plot
+- row/column headers for the competition coefficient matrix
 - graphically indicate which species pairs are feasible
 - figure out subscript in RenderTable (expressions?)
 - tab for 4 species (better way to show 3d plots?)
 - remove +/- on sidebarPanel (ugh Javascript in shinyIncubator)
 - speed up server-side
-- re-do coordinate system to make ternary plot equilateral (will require re-write of most functions, possibly additional package dependency to handle the Cartesian-to-ternary conversions)
+- re-do coordinate system to make ternary plot equilateral (will require re-write of most functions, possibly additional package dependency to make the Cartesian-to-ternary conversions easier)